 Pros and cons for this matchup

-Squarespace wins on design polish and simplicity, with award-winning templates and a 0% platform transaction fee on Commerce plans.
-Its trade-offs are a higher entry price, a much smaller app count and an estimated processing line, since it relies on a third-party gateway.
+Squarespace wins on design polish, simplicity and the lower entry price, with award-winning templates and a 0% platform transaction fee on Core and above (Basic carries 3%).
+Its trade-offs are a much smaller app count and an estimated processing line, since it relies on a third-party gateway.

 The verdict

-For a serious or scaling Australian online store that wants the lowest entry price, multichannel reach, in-person selling and a deep app ecosystem, Shopify is the pick, and the platform built to grow with you.
-For a design-first brand, a creative or a portfolio with a modest catalogue, where a beautiful store with little effort matters more than raw commerce power, Squarespace earns its higher price.
-Both drop their platform transaction fee to zero on the right setup, so neither decides it on that.
-It comes down to one question: do you want a commerce engine built to scale, or the best-looking store with the least effort?
+For a serious or scaling Australian online store that wants multichannel reach, in-person selling and a deep app ecosystem, and is prepared to pay more to start, Shopify is the pick, the platform built to grow with you.
+For a design-first brand, a creative or a portfolio with a modest catalogue, where a beautiful store with little effort matters more than raw commerce power, and a lower starting price is also welcome, Squarespace is the pick.
+Both drop their platform transaction fee to zero on the right plan, so neither decides it on that.
+It comes down to one question: do you want a commerce engine built to scale, or the best-looking, cheaper-to-start store with the least effort?
 Answer that and the choice is clear.